Kaixhin/FGMachine/README.md

 sudo docker run -d --name fgmachine -h $(hostname) -v /var/run/docker.sock:/var/run/docker.sock -e FGLAB_URL=<FGLab URL> -e FGMACHINE_URL=<FGMachine URL> -p 5081:5081 kaixhin/fgmachine
 ```

 The `FGLab URL` will be the address of the host running FGLab, including port 5080 - note that `localhost` will not work but the local network IP/hostname should.
 The `FGMachine URL` will be the address of the current host (as accessible by FGLab), including port 5081.
 Docker's socket is passed to allow FGMachine to launch Docker containers itself.
+Note that as these are *sibling* containers, volume mounts (`-v`) are relative to the host, not the FGMachine container.

 To launch [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) containers, use the following:

 ```sh
 sudo docker run -d --name fgmachine -h $(hostname) -v /var/run/docker.sock:/var/run/docker.sock --net=host `curl -s localhost:3476/docker/cli` -e FGLAB_URL=<FGLab URL> -e FGMACHINE_URL=<FGMachine URL> -p 5081:5081 kaixhin/fgmachine
 ```

 Note that `--net=host` is passed to allow access to the NVIDIA Docker API.
-When launching a sibling container, `` `curl -s localhost:3476/docker/cli` `` will need to be added to `docker`'s arguments (do not use `nvidia-docker`).
+When launching a sibling container, you will need to run `` `curl -s localhost:3476/docker/cli` `` and manually add the arguments to the project implementation in the container, with `docker` as the command (do not use `nvidia-docker`).

 ## Overview